Fourcast/kubernetes-workshop-PXL/exercises.md

 Pods are the foundation of a Kubernetes deployment.
 However, what if a single pod can't handle the load?
 Do we start new pods with `kubectl run` if our traffic increases, and delete them again if it decreases?
 What if a pod crashes, do we restart it ourselves?
 It's a job no-one wants to do manually.

 Manually managing pods is clearly tedious work.
 Fortunately, we can let Kubernetes do it for us using ReplicaSets.
 A *ReplicaSet* is a *controller* that takes a Pod specification as a template and makes sure a certain number of pods are running at all times, no matter what happens to them individually.
 The controller will continuously check whether the requested amount of replicas is running successfuly, and if not add or remove individual Pods.
 Remark that a ReplicaSet *does not* have an IP and does not expose an entry point load balancing traffic over the Pods it controls.
-It simply oberves the Pods and adds or removes them as needed.
+It simply observes the Pods and adds or removes them as needed.

 In practice you rarely directly use ReplicaSets and use Deployments as it has some additional capabilities.
 However it's useful to experiment with them to understand how a Deployment works later.